On Temporal Graph Exploration: Introduction

-Flocchini et al.\ \cite{FloMS09} consider the graph exploration problem on temporal graphs with periodicity defined by the periodic movements of carriers.
-Much of the research is based on models where edges appear with a certain probability \cite{AjtKS82,KarNT94,Kes80} or with some kind of periodicity \cite{CasFMS11,LiuW09}.
-Except in Section~\ref{sec:regular}, we do not assume that edges appear with some periodicity or certain probabilistic properties.
-Instead, unless stated otherwise, we only assume that the given temporal graph is always connected.
-Michail and Spirakis~\cite{MicS14} observe that without the assumption that the given temporal graph is connected at all times, it is even $\NP$-complete to decide if the graph can be explored at all.
-They also show that, under this assumption, any temporal graph can be explored with an arrival time $n^2$.
-They also prove that there is no $(2-\varepsilon)$-approximation for \tempex for any $\varepsilon>0$ unless $\poly=\NP$.
-They define the dynamic diameter of a temporal graph to be the minimum integer $d$ such that for any time $i$ and any vertex $v$, any other vertex $w$ can be reached in $d$ steps on a temporal walk that starts at $v$ at time~$i$.
+A \emph{$\rho$-approximation algorithm} for \tempex is an algorithm that runs in polynomial time and outputs an exploration schedule whose arrival time is at most $\rho$ times the arrival time of the optimal exploration schedule.
+Michail and Spirakis also prove that there is no $(2-\varepsilon)$-approximation for \tempex for any $\varepsilon>0$ unless \poly\,=\,\NP.
+They define the dynamic diameter of a temporal graph to be the minimum integer $d$ such that for every time $i$ and every vertex $v$, every other vertex $w$ can be reached in $d$ time steps on a temporal walk that starts at $v$ at time~$i$.
 They provide a $d$-approximation algorithm for \tempex, where $d$ is the dynamic diameter of the temporal graph.
 We note that $d$ can be as large as $n-1$, and hence the approximation ratio of their algorithm in terms of $n$ is only $n-1$.
 Thus, there is a significant gap between the lower bound of $2-\varepsilon$ and the upper bound of $n-1$ on the best possible approximation ratio, which we address in this paper.

+\paragraph{Our contributions} We close the gap between the upper and lower bound on the approximation ratio of \tempex by proving that it is \NP-hard to approximate \tempex with ratio $O(n^{1-\varepsilon})$ for every $\varepsilon>0$.
+Furthermore, we provide an explicit construction of temporal graphs that require $\Theta(n^2)$ time steps to be explored.
+We also prove that the problem is $\NP$-hard to approximate with ratio $O(\Delta^{1-\varepsilon})$ for every $\varepsilon>0$ if the underlying graph (i.e., the graph that contains all edges that are present in the temporal graph in at least one time step) has degree $\Delta=\Omega(n^{\delta})$ for any constant $\delta>0$.